Early homers power Braves past Phillies | Sports-Games

 Nola (2-2) pitched only 2 2/3 innings and was touched up for four runs on six hits and three walks.
 He struck out three.
 It was his shortest stint of the season and ended Nola's streak of three consecutive starts with three or fewer hits allowed and eight or more strikeouts.
 The Braves weren't finished.
 They put the game away by scoring seven runs in the fifth, with Ozuna swatting a three-run homer to complete the outburst.
 It was his ninth career multi-home run game.

 The Phillies had taken a 1-0 lead in the first inning when ex-Brave Phil Gosselin produced an RBI single that scored J.T.
 Realmuto.
 Their other run came on Andrew Knapp's double in the seventh.
-Philadelphia reliever JoJo Romero, recalled earlier in the day, made his major league debut and worked a perfect eighth inning.
+Philadelphia reliever JoJo Romero, recalled earlier in the day, made his major league debut and worked a perfect eighth inning while striking out the side.

 - READ MORE ON: